 How do these waves build on each other’s achievements?

-Feminism influences daily life, shaping essential societal structures and reducing barriers through progressive policies and initiatives.
+Feminism touches everyday life tweaking societal systems and destroying barriers through progressive policies and initiatives.

-Practical feminism takes the form of advocacy, policies, and grassroots movements.
-Here are ten real-life examples:
+Practical feminism manifests through advocacy, policies, and grassroots movements.
+Below are ten examples taken from real life:

-Pushing for parental leave policies that support gender equality.
+- Pushing for parental leave policies that treat both genders equally.

-According to a 2024 UN gender report, countries implementing such practices report lower gender disparity indices.
+As stated in a 2024 UN gender report, the countries that adopt such measures have lower gender disparity indices.

 How is feminism present in everyday life?